wp-plugins/machform-shortcode/readme.txt

 If the "height" is not given, it will default to a height of 800 pixels.
 But please give the height to ensure that your form appears correctly!

 The ID is a REQUIRED field.

+= I want the plugin to do XXX or have feature XXX, can you add it? =

+Most likely!
+Shoot us an email at support@laymance.com and tell us what you want added, we'll do our best!

 == Screenshots ==